marcopennekamp/lore/specification/expressions.md

 atoms (including function application)
 ```

-Note that we don't view assignments as operators. **Complex expressions** such as conditionals cannot stand as an operand; you will have to enclose them in parentheses to use them with addition, for example:
+Note that we don't view assignments as operators. **Complex expressions** such as conditionals or blocks cannot stand as an operand; you will have to enclose them in parentheses to use them with addition, for example:

 ```
 5 + (do 10 end) + (if a == b then 5 else 15)
 ```

-### Post-MVL Extensions (Ideas)

-- Consider introducing **Swift-style `guard` statements** with a twist: They operate within blocks.
-If the condition is false, continue the code, otherwise *return the value of the else part from the block*.
-I think this could be super useful in game development.

-- We could consider, once we have introduced Options, to **turn the logical operators into operators that accept any argument types** and return "truthy" values.
-Compare to Clojure, Elixir, or Javascript.

-- **Lists:**

-  - Define a default **order** for lists, which would probably make programmer life easier.

-- **Tuples:**

-  - How can we define `get` such that it **supports tuples of arbitrary length**?
-Give every tuple type a supertype called `Tuple` and implement `get` via multiple dispatch?
-  - Implement some default tuple **ordering**.

-- A feature such as Swift's **trailing closures**, maybe add some way to pass two or more closures.
-(Or just multiple parameter lists.)

-- **If-else:**

-  - If only **one branch** of an if-else expression supplies a value, return an **option** of the evaluated type.